t3kt/raytk/docs/_reference/operators/field/index.md

     summary: A float field that provides the distance from a specific point along a single axis.
   - name: bandField
+    summary: Field that applies values based on a band/slice of an axis.
   - name: cellTileField
     summary: A value field that provides an approximation of repeating cellular (voronoi) noise.